Core-i99/Codec-Graph/README.md

 # Codec-Graph
-An application to make a Codec Graph from a Linux audio codec dump

-Credit to helllabs for making [the original Codec Graph](http://helllabs.org/codecgraph/)
+Script to generate Graphviz graphs from HDA-Intel codec information Credit to helllabs for making [the original Codec Graph](http://helllabs.org/codecgraph/)

 # Usage